nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ### Non-Breaking Changes

 Non-breaking (forward- and backward-compatible) REST API changes may be introduced in major or minor Nautobot releases.
-Since these changes are non-breaking, they will *not* correspond to the introduction of a new API version, but will be added seamlessly to the existing API version, and so will immediately be available to existing REST API clients.
+Since these changes are non-breaking, they will _not_ correspond to the introduction of a new API version, but will be added seamlessly to the existing API version, and so will immediately be available to existing REST API clients.
 Examples would include:

-- Addition of new fields in GET responses
+* Addition of new fields in GET responses
-- Understanding of new, _optional_ fields in POST/PUT/PATCH requests
+* Added support for new, _optional_ fields in POST/PUT/PATCH requests
-- Deprecation (but not removal) of existing fields
+* Deprecation (but not removal) of existing fields

 !!! important
     There is no way to "opt out" of backwards-compatible enhancements to the REST API; because they are fully backwards-compatible there should never be a need to do so.
 Thus, for example, a client requesting API version `1.2` from a Nautobot 1.3 server may actually receive the (updated but still backwards-compatible) `1.3` API version as a response.
 For this reason, clients should always default to ignoring additional fields in an API response that they do not understand, rather than reporting an error.